 Read our full review of Lufthansa First Class!

-Lufthansa flies its jets equipped with first class to its Frankfurt (FRA) hub from several U.S. cities like San Francisco (SFO), Los Angeles (LAX), Houston-Intercontinental (IAH), Chicago-O'Hare (ORD), New York City (JFK), Newark (EWR), Miami (MIA), and more.
+Lufthansa flies its jets equipped with first class to its Frankfurt (FRA) and Munich (MUC) hubs from several U.S. cities like San Francisco (SFO), Los Angeles (LAX), Houston-Intercontinental (IAH), Chicago-O'Hare (ORD), New York City (JFK), Newark (EWR), Miami (MIA), and more.
 Of course, flying this fancy isn't cheap whether you're using cash or United miles.

 But finding award availability on these seats to book with your United miles is another matter.
-Lufthansa generally only opens first class seats to partner airlines like United within the last 14 days before departure – sometimes a month out.
+Lufthansa generally only opens first class seats to partner airlines like United within the last 14 days before departure – sometimes a month out, if you're really lucky.
 Often, you won't see any seats until just three or four days before departure – and only to or from a few U.S. cities.